What is a Digital Audio Workstation?

 Getting Started with Your Chosen DAW

-- Watch tutorials: There are countless online tutorials and videos available that can help you learn the basics of your chosen DAW.
+- Watch tutorials: Countless online tutorials and videos can help you learn the basics of your chosen DAW.
 Platforms like YouTube are treasure troves of instructional content that can guide you through various features and techniques.

 - Practice, practice, practice: The best way to learn a DAW is by using it.
 Start with simple projects and gradually work your way up to more complex ones.
 Experiment with different tools and features to see what works best for your music production style.